Introduction

 Use the Correct Formula

-For rectangular shapes, apply the formula: Volume = Length × Width × Height.
-Adjust for other shapes with appropriate formulas.
+For rectangular areas, utilize the formula: Volume = Length × Width × Height.
+For other shapes, apply the relevant formulas accordingly.

 -